7 mins read

 Running from late March to early April, the cherry blossom season is heartbreakingly brief with sakura living for only two short weeks.
 Hanami reminds the Japanese that life is short, and they must make the most of it.

-By the end of the season, the pavements will be littered with mucky, crumpled stains of pink.
+By the end of the season, the sidewalks will be littered with mucky, crumpled stains of pink.
 Torn shreds of petals.
 Life goes on.
 And of course, there’s always next year.

 In Japan, the cherry blossom season is an annual event.
 Warmer weather is the spark that encourages these short-lived trees to bloom.
 Accordingly, daily broadcasts from the Japanese Meteorological Agency will amp up the hype once the blossom arrives in March, tracking the impressive floral wave as it moves northward with the approach of yet warmer weather.